-But, this fee is refundable if you refinance into another FHA loan like the FHA Streamline Refinance or the FHA Cash-out Refinance within three years of opening your FHA loan.
+This fee is refundable when you refinance into another FHA loan, like the FHA Streamline Refinance or the FHA Cash-out Refinance, within three years of closing your FHA home loan.

 Months after closing | MIP refund | Months after closing | MIP refund | Months after closing | MIP refund |